 “We’ve always acknowledged as a sovereign state that we pay our senior debt.
 I’ve not seen any push to have senior debt dishonored,” he said.

-Ireland’s finance chief said he agreed with European colleagues that the Dublin banks—which borrowed money aggressively and pumped it into runaway Irish, British and American property markets for a decade—needed to be cut down to size and refocused purely on supporting Irish savers, home owners and businesses.
+Ireland’s finance chief said he agreed with European colleagues that the Dublin banks — which borrowed money aggressively and pumped it into runaway Irish, British and American property markets for a decade — needed to be cut down to size and refocused purely on supporting Irish savers, home owners and businesses.
+Most of their remaining foreign assets “will have to be discarded,” he said.

 “Because of the huge risks they (Irish banks) took earlier this decade, they became a huge risk not only to this state but to the eurozone as a whole,” he said.